 To answer this, we looked at (1) price gains, based on the change in median price per square foot among all non-foreclosure homes for sale on Trulia, and (2) population growth, based on the U.S. Postal Service’s count of occupied households in each ZIP code.
 Both measures are year-over-year, with prices through the end of May 2013 and population through mid-June 2013.
 We classify urban and suburban neighborhoods based on the kind of housing they have – urban neighborhoods are mostly condos, apartments, and townhouses, while suburbs have mostly detached, single-family homes – which we think is more accurate than using big-city boundaries (see note).

 Urban Neighborhoods Have Stronger Price Recovery, but Slower Population Growth

 Here’s the punch line: urban neighborhoods had faster price growth in the past year, while suburban neighborhoods had higher population growth.
 The median asking price per square foot was up 11.3% in urban neighborhoods, versus 10.2% in suburban neighborhoods.
 (The overall national increase, including urban and suburban neighborhoods, was 10.5%.)
-But despite faster price growth in cities, the suburbs are where people are moving: suburban neighborhoods had faster population growth than urban neighborhoods did, 0.56% versus 0.31%.
+But despite faster price growth in cities (by williams here), the suburbs are where people are moving: suburban neighborhoods had faster population growth than urban neighborhoods did, 0.56% versus 0.31%.